evoneutron/melon/test.rst

 Melon is a lightweight package meant to simplify data processing for Deep Learning.

-It removes the need for boring boilerplate code that is meant for pre-processing the data prior to (model) training or inference.
+| It removes the need for boilerplate code to pre-process the data prior to (model) training or inference.
-It aims at standardizing data serialization and manipulation approaches, and simplifies model training.
+| It aims at standardizing data serialization and manipulation approaches, and simplifies model training.

-The format conventions align with Deep Learning frameworks such as **Tensorflow** / **PyTorch**, but the package also provides various level of customizations depending on the use-case.
+The default formats align with the requirements by frameworks such as **Tensorflow** / **PyTorch**.
+The package also provides various level of customizations depending on the use-case.

 Installation